Arya-H03/IronHammer/README.md

 }
 ```

-**Type-erased path** — for entities loaded from JSON templates at runtime, no templates needed at the call site:
+**Type erased path** for entities loaded from JSON templates at runtime, no templates needed at the call site:

 ```cpp
 std::vector<PendingComponent>& CreateEntityFromTemplate(